HubRise/website/content/developers/api/en/catalogs.md

 | `service_type_refs` <Label type="deprecated" /> <Label type="optional" /> | string[]                                                  | Applies for orders using one of the specified service type refs.
 This field is deprecated, `variant_refs` should be used instead.                                            |
 | `price`                                                                   | [Money](/developers/api/general-concepts#monetary-values) | The new price if the rule matches.                                                                                                                                           |

-All the fields above are optional, except `price`.
+The `price` field is mandatory.
+All the other fields are optional, but at least one of them must be set.

 Fields with a `null` value are ignored.
 Fields with a `string[]` value must be either omitted or contain at least one value, and they cannot contain duplicate values.

 The `service_types` and `service_type_refs` fields have been deprecated.
 See [Restrictions](#restrictions) for more details.